fpgadeveloper/fpga-drive-aximm-pcie/README.md

 Notes:

-1. The [VPK120] and [VPK180] have enough GTs to interface with both SSDs, however they have only 2 integrated PCIe blocks one of which is on the opposite side of the device to the GT quads, making routing a challenge.
+1. The [VPK120], [VPK180] and [VHK158] have enough GTs to interface with both M.2 slots, however they have only 2 integrated PCIe blocks one of which is on the opposite side of the device with respect to the relevant GT quads, making routing a challenge.
-   For this reason the [VPK120] and [VPK180] designs supports only 1x SSD.
+   For this reason these designs supports only 1x M.2 slot.

 ## Software